neuralinterfaces/commoners/docs/introduction/cli.md

 ## Main Commands
 ### commoners
-Start your project in development mode
+Run your project in development mode.

 ### commoners build
-Build the project assets
+Build the project assets.
 - `--outDir [path]` - The output directory for the build (`string`)
 - `--publish [condition]` - Publish a release of your application to GitHub on the provided condition ([`string`](https://www.electron.build/configuration/publish.html#how-to-publish)) (`--desktop` only)
     - **Note:** While [other providers](https://www.electron.build/configuration/publish.html#publishers) are possible to use, they have not been tested with this command.

+#### Service Selection
+- `--target services` - Build only the services
+- `--no-services` - Skip building services

 ### commoners launch
-Launch your built application
+Launch your built application.
 - `--outDir [path]` - The output directory of the build to launch (`string`)

 ### commoners share
-Share the application's services
+Share the application's services—or simply run them on their own.
 - `--port` - The port to use for the service gateway (`number`)
 - `--service [name]` - For specific service(s) (`string`)